 - and the positive mood in the media has a more positive impact on the developed markets.(but negative on the emerging markets).

-Unfortunately, none of the approaches allowed for forecasts to be more than 55-60% accurate.
-This is probably not possible based on sentiment or emotional tags offered by social networking platforms like Twitter or Facebook.
+Unfortunately, none of the approaches allowed for forecasts were more than 55-60% accurate.
+This is probably not possible while based on sentiment or emotional tags offered by social networking platforms like Twitter or Facebook.

 Emotional monitoring for stock price forecasting

-What if, using deep neural networks, we could combine media and emotion monitoring?
-In Sentimenti we have much more possibilities – 11 emotional variables.
-Our tools allow for automatic analysis of sentiment and emotion in texts.
-We check what is the sentiment and share of each of Plutchik’s 8 basic emotions in what Internet users write in a given period about a particular listed company and its products.
-We measure the arousal of each statement.
+What if, whilst using deep neural networks, we combine media and emotion monitoring?
+With Sentimenti tools we have many more possibilities – up to 11 emotional variables.
+Our tools allow automatic analysis of sentiment and emotion in texts.
+We check what the sentiment level is and share each of Plutchik’s 8 basic emotions in what Internet users write during a given period and about a particular listed company, its products, services, etc. We measure the arousal of each statement.

-Thanks to that, we see if they like it, show anger or loathing, talk about trust in the brand.
-We measure how emotions change from day to day, week to week, one settlement period to another.
+We see if the readers like it, show their anger or loathing, and talk about the brand trust.
+We can even measure how their emotions change from day to day, week to week, one settlement period to another.

-Then we compare the results of the analysis of emotions with hard indicators: WIG-Banks index, company share prices.
+Then we compare the results of the emotion analysis with some hard indicators: WIG-Banks index, company share prices and so on.

 Emotions on the stock exchange.
 Forecasting on the Warsaw Stock Exchange

 At the turn of November and December 2018 we tested our assumptions in practice.
-Therefore, we downloaded all the opinion-forming text data available on the Polish Internet about 50 randomly selected companies.
-We downloaded for the same period and the same entities the exchange rate data.
-Our team of financial analysts and artificial intelligence specialists prepared teaching scenarios for test models.
-When we checked their effectiveness.
+For a start, we downloaded all the opinion-forming text data available on the Polish Internet from about 50 randomly selected companies.
+We then downloaded the data for the same period and the same entities as the exchange rate data.
+Our team containing financial analysts and artificial intelligence specialists prepared teaching scenarios for test models.
+Then we finally checked their effectiveness.
 It turned out that in 87.1% of cases, changes in the intensity of emotions in texts about the company allow us to predict course changes!
+How grand is that?!

-We offer you a complete report.
-It showing how often we were able to predict changes in the share price only on the basis of an analysis of sentiment and emotion.
-Read it and check how many cases have been successful.
-We will only mention CD Projekt, KGHM Polska Miedź, Gino Rossi, Enea and Wawel.
+To learn more about this topic, we offer you a complete report.
+It shows how often we were able to predict changes in the share price.
+We relied only on the basis of an analysis of sentiment and emotion.
+Read it and check out how many cases we have been successful in.
+And as for a teaser, we only will mention some of important or key Polish companies, such as CD Projekt, KGHM Polska Miedź, Gino Rossi, Enea and Wawel.

-Monitoring emotions as an indicator supporting trend analysis is a valuable tool for investors.
-It is the mood of the stock market reduced to a numerical form.
-Al without the need to ask anyone complicated questions.
-It is enough to monitor social media and the press.
+Monitoring emotions as an indicator supporting trend analysis is and will be the valuable tool for investors.
+What we are talking about here is the mood of the stock market reduced to a numerical form.
+And all of that without the need of asking any complicated questions.
+We prove it is fine to monitor social media and the press only.

-We have carried out similar research for the cryptocurrencies market, and it is worth getting to know them.
+We have carried out a similar research for the cryptocurrencies market, and it is worth getting to know it.